 Every warehouse will be different, but all will have areas for loading and unloading, reception, storage, picking, and packing.
 The different configurations are endless, but a few universal design tips should be followed.

 - Space out the loading and unloading areas to make sure there’s no truck bottleneck or tight spaces for equipment to navigate.

 - Separate the reception/staging area.
 Products that come into your warehouse need to be inventoried without causing a traffic jam during loading and unloading.

 - Divide storage areas to allow for both dynamic storage (popular items) and static storage (slow-moving inventory) for optimized picking.

 - Take a page from the Amazon playbook and use conveyor belts in the picking area.
-Research shows conveyors improve pick rates from 60-80 to 300 in one hour.
+Research shows conveyors improve pick rates from 60-80/ hour to 300/ hour.

-- Move the shipping/packing area separated from the rest of the warehouse floor.
-This is the last stop before items leave the building and quality assurance here is a must.
+- Separate the shipping/ packing area from the rest of the warehouse floor.
+This is the last stop before items leave the building, and quality assurance here is a must.